Read this guide to find some of Taiwan’s most beautiful and famous places. You’ll also find activities for solo travelers, families, and more.

-Also, depending on what part of Taiwan you’re in, the stall owners will understand English.
-If they don’t, you can point at what you want or use a translation app.
+Depending on what part of Taiwan you’re in, the stall owners will understand English.
+If they don’t, point at what you want or use a translation app.

-A lot of the time, locals will opt for eating at night markets over restaurants or cooking at home.
-Going to street food vendors gives them a quick and cheap way to get food after an intense day of work.
+Most of the time, locals opt to eat at night markets over restaurants or cook at home.
+Going to street food vendors gives them a quick and cheap way to get food after an intense day.

 You won’t have a difficult time finding these night markets.
 No matter what city you’re in, there’s usually a Taiwanese night market nearby.

 2. More Than 9,000 Temples to Visit: Those Interested in Religious Sites

 If you thought 70 night markets were a lot, what do you think about Taiwan’s more than 15,000 temples?

 Visiting them presents a fantastic opportunity to learn about various folk heroes, gods, and more.

 Furthermore, you might run into a ceremony every once in a while.
 Be sure to do your research on what deity the temple is based around.
 Otherwise, it could lead to bad luck.

 Taiwan’s most famous temple is Longshan Temple (艋舺龍山寺).
 It’s in Taipei City’s Wanhua District and is beside the Ximending Pedestrian area.
 You could easily spend an entire day there.